innogames/slack-bot/readme.md

  - BRANCH: VCS branch name, "master" as default
  - GROUP: optional parameter, using "all" as default

-If you setup the VSC in the config, you don't have to pass the full branch name but can use the fuzzy search.
+If you setup the VSC in the config, you don't have to pass the full branch name, but can use the fuzzy search.

 **Example:**
  - `start job RunTests` would start "all" groups on master branch